OUTSTANDING STUDENT EXPERIENCE

 We encourage all students to act as Student Ambassadors for the College and help out at Open Days and other College events.

-The College has a paid Student President, Gaby Pearson who works with staff and students to help ensure that the student voice is heard.
+The College has a paid Student President, Alister Johnson who works with staff and students to help ensure that the student voice is heard.
 The Student President is responsible for seeking out student views through a variety of activities such as informal surveys and our popular ‘sticky note sessions’ where students can give their views on a range of topics.

 Communicating with Students